itpp-labs/misc-addons/web_debranding/README.rst

 5. Deletes About Odoo link
 6. Replaces default log to empty image
 7. Replaces "Odoo" in Dialog Box
+8. Replaces "Odoo" in strings marked for translation.

 By default the modules replaces "Odoo" to "Software".
 To configure this open Settings\\System Parameters and modify